 All emergency communications investments must describe how such activities align with needs identified in their Statewide Communication Interoperability Plan (SCIP).
 Recipients must coordinate with their Statewide Interoperability Coordinator (SWIC) and/or Statewide Interoperability Governing Body (SIGB) when developing an emergency communications investment prior to submission to ensure the project supports the statewide strategy to improve emergency communications and is compatible and interoperable with surrounding systems.
-Effective project alignment will require advance coordination with the SWIC and consultation with governing bodies such as the SIGB or Statewide Interoperability Executive Committee (SIEC), as they serve as the primary steering group for the statewide interoperability strategy.
+Effective project alignment will require advance coordination with the SWIC and consultation with governing bodies such as the SIGB or Statewide Interoperability Executive Committee, as they serve as the primary steering group for the statewide interoperability strategy.
 Additionally, recipients should consult subject matter experts serving on governance bodies, such as broadband experts, chief information officers, representatives from utilities, or legal and financial experts, when developing proposals.
 The investment name must include the words "emergency communications" to easily identify any emergency communications investments.

-12. Intergovernmental Review
+13. Intergovernmental Review

 An intergovernmental review may be required.
-Applicants must contact their state's Single Point of Contact (SPOC) to comply with the state's process under Executive Order 12372 (See https://www.whitehouse.gov/wp-content/uploads/2020/04/SPOC-4-13-20.pdf).
+Applicants must contact their state's Single Point of Contact (SPOC) to comply with the state's process under Executive Order 12372 (See Executive Orders | National Archives and Intergovernmental Review (SPOC List) (whitehouse.gov)).

-13. Funding Restrictions and Allowable Costs
+14. Funding Restrictions and Allowable Costs

 All costs charged to awards covered by this NOFO must comply with the Uniform Administrative Requirements, Cost Principles, and Audit Requirements at 2 C.F.R.
 Part 200, unless otherwise indicated in the NOFO, the terms and conditions of the award, or the Preparedness Grants Manual.
 This includes, among other requirements, that costs must be incurred, and products and services must be delivered, within the period of performance of the award.
-See 2 C.F.R. § 200.403(h) (referring to budget periods, which for FEMA awards under most programs, including this program, is the same as the period of performance).
+See 2 C.F.R. § 200.403(h) (referring to budget periods, which for FEMA awards under this program is the same as the period of performance).